afrobayofranco/debug-util/README.md

 # Usage
 This tool depends on invironmental variable `DEBUG`.
 If it equals to `true`, it would run.
 If `false`, then will not.
 To set this variable run your server like this: `DEBUG=true node /path/to/index/file`.

+Make sure to create directory and file `logs/debug.log` outside your source folder.